OliverOakley/project_two/README.md

 * I opened port 8080 on my master-machine VM.
 * Installed Jenkins on the VM using the following Docker command:
     * docker run -d -p 8080:8080 --name jenkins jenkins/jenkins:lts-alpine
-* Navigated to 34.89.9.247:8080, I created a new user, installed the recommended plugins, and created a Pipeline for the Prize Generator.
+* Navigated to VMPublicIP:8080, where I created a new user, installed the recommended plugins, and created a Pipeline for the Prize Generator.
 * I then connected this Pipeline to my GitHub repo's master branch, where it would execute the script from the Jenkinsfile to build and deploy.
 * As this setup was done before actually building the application, for testing purposes my initial Jenkinsfile only contained a simple script that would echo 'test' and then clear the workspace on a successful build.
 * As you can see, the Pipeline had successfully connected to my GitHub and ran the Jenkinsfile script: